THIS YEAR’S MOTHER’S DAY POST IS DEDICATED TO THE MEMORY OF MY MOM, JOSIE BLUM TRAYLOR,

 THE YOUNG WOMAN, JO COCHRAN!

 AND IN HONOR OF THE MOTHERS OF OUR GRANDCHILDREN.
-CHIP’S WIFE MISTY, EX-WIFE LIZ AND CHAD’S WIFE AMY.
+CHIP’S WIFE MISTY, EX-WIFE LIZ AND our oldest son’s and WIFE.

 Dedicated to our Mothers and their Mothers before them.